hellogreg/rha11y-tools/README.md

 # Rha11y img-checker bookmarklet

+## Overview

 This bookmarklet identifies all external images (&lt;img&gt;) and inline SVGs (&lt;svg&gt;) on the page--including those in the Shadow DOM--and then evaluates them for accessibility: checking to see if they have accessible names and/or are hidden from assistive tech.

 When run, the bookmarklet returns accessibility information three ways:

-- All identified images on the page are given an 8px outline.
+- All identified foreground images on the page are given an 8px outline.
   - Blue outline = image passed accessibility checks
   - Orange ouline = image failed
   - No outline = image not identified